 - 1. The Care Act 2014, which provides a legal framework for charging for Adult Social Care: - Section 14 of the Care Act provides Local Authorities with the power to ask adults to make a contribution for the cost of their social care. - Section 17 of the Care Act allows Local Authorities to carry out a financial assessment to determine the amount a customer can afford to contribute towards the care services they receive. - 2.
 The policy has been designed in line with Care and Support Regulation (Statutory Instruments) and Care and Support Guidance and Annexes issued under the Care Act 2014. - 3.
-This update on the charging regime will support the Council's aspirations set out in Vision 2030 and the direction of travel set out in the Council Plan and, in particular, shared outcomes for Live Well Gateshead.
+This update on the charging regime will support the Council's aspirations set out in Vision 2030 and the direction of travel set out in the Council Plan and, in particular, shared outcomes for Live Well Gateshead and the Council Pledge to make Gateshead a place where everyone thrives and tackling inequalities.